olastor/age-plugin-sss/SPEC.md

 ### YAML Format

 The YAML representation is a simple flat list of identities under the top-level key `identities`.
 Each item is either the identity string, or an object with the mandatory field `identity` and an optional field `share_id` to specify the exact share in the stanza that should be encrypted with the identity.
 The `share_id` can be used to eliminate ambiguities which might lead to unnecessary user interactions (e.g., with hardware tokens).
-The `share_id` can be determined via the stanza inspection feature described below.
+The `share_id` can be determined via the stanza inspection feature.

 **Example:**